Job Description for Writer

 As Writers transition into upper-level roles such as Senior Copywriter, they may see a strong upturn in salary.
 Senior Copywriters earn $70K on average per year.
 Going from Writer to Copywriter is the transition that occurs most often in this field, and the average paycheck for Copywriters is $43K.
 Many others choose to work as Managing Editors, where pay is typically $52K.

-Writer Job Listings
+Technical Writer Job Listings

 Search for more jobs: